joshbivens/shopping-cart/README.md

 - store images in S3 &#10003;
 - set product data in Firestore &#10003;

-### 08/22
+### 08/22 > 08/23
-- Get small versions of imgs
+- get small versions of imgs &#10003;
+- add ability to remove items from cart
+- when "add to cart" is clicked
+    - Close card overlay
+    - Add "added to cart" timed modal

 ## Future
-- "Added to cart" modal when button is clicked